Set up payroll settings

 To configure tax:

-- Review the existing jurisdictions and add any additional states.
+icon, enter Income Tax Jurisdictions, and then choose the related link. - Review the existing jurisdictions and add any additional states.

 - Configure the Calculation Method (Standard or Simplified) for each jurisdiction.